zhouhaoyi/TripletAttention/README.md

 # Triplet Attention: Rethinking the similarity in Transformers

-This is the pytorch implementation of Triplet Attention in the following paper: [Triplet Attention: Rethinking the similarity in Transformers]().
+This is the pytorch implementation of Triplet Attention in the KDD'21 paper: [Triplet Attention: Rethinking the similarity in Transformers]().

 ## Requirements